qooxdoo/qooxdoo/docs/mobile/resolution.md

     -   2 (xhdpi)
     -   3 (xxhdpi)

 The device pixel ratio is chosen by the manufacturer to properly match the pixel-density to the device's physical resolution and dimensions.
 But surprisingly and despite its name, it is not just a device-specific, fixed value.
-For instance, modern desktop browsers also change the value of device pixel ratio at runtime when you change the browser's font size. %{Mobile} handles that for you transparently.
+For instance, modern desktop browsers also change the value of device pixel ratio at runtime when you change the browser's font size.
+Mobile handles that for you transparently.

-In summary, a %{Mobile} app takes high-density displays into account for layout sizes, font sizes, and high-resolution images.
+In summary, a Mobile app takes high-density displays into account for layout sizes, font sizes, and high-resolution images.

 Resolution-independent Theming
 ------------------------------

-Since %{Mobile} 3.5 all themes that ship with the SDK are resolution-independent.
+Since Mobile 3.5 all themes that ship with the SDK are resolution-independent.
 They no longer use pixel values internally, but derive all their individual sizes (such as paddings or border widths) from the global application font size.
 Technically this is achieved by using the relative unit `rem` throughout the theme.

 Thus, at startup (or at reload) your app will layout with respect to the font size setting of your browser.
 Also at runtime, whenever you decrease or increase the application's font size, the theme (and therefore the entire visual part of your app) will adjust itself accordingly.

 Font Scale
 ----------

-You can easily change the font size of your %{Mobile} app programmatically.
+You can easily change the font size of your Mobile app programmatically.
 For instance, this allowed you to offer the users a settings dialog to adjust the total scale of the app to their liking.

 The change is relative to the global font size (e.g. predefined by your browser's settings).
 You set the new relative value, e.g. a factor of 2 for 200% scaling) through the method `setFontScale` on `qx.ui.mobile.core.Root`: